 SPD Support Group (SW Portland): Meets the 1st Tuesday of the month, from 7:00-8:30pm at Advanced Pediatric Therapies, 4444 SW Multnomah Blvd, Portland..
 For more info, contact Sharon Donnelley at click here to email.

-Portland Autism Moms (PAM) - A group that provides support, understanding and connection to our community of MOMS with autistic children who live in the Portland/Vancouver Metro areas.
+Portland Autism Moms (PAM) - Form mothers of children on the autism spectrum only.
+A group that provides support, understanding and connection to our community of moms with autistic children who live in the Portland/Vancouver metro areas.
 If interested please request to join our Facebook community by sending an email to: PortlandAutismMoms@gmail.com

 For Grandparents & Other Relatives: